Revocation of the special status of Jammu and Kashmir: United Kingdom

-A number of demonstrations and rallies were organised in London, England after India scrapped autonomous status of Jammu and Kashmir.
+A number of demonstrations and rallies were organised in London after India scrapped autonomous status of Jammu and Kashmir.
 A large number of protesters demonstrated outside the Indian High Commission in London on 10 August 2019 to express anger over Indian action.
 There was another demonstration outside the Palace of Westminster on 14 August.
 A large protest took place outside the Indian High Commission in London the following day, in which Indians celebrating Indian Independence Day were attacked.
-Eggs, glass bottles, shoes and other objects were thrown at the High Commission and the people celebrating by the anti-India protesters, who were mostly British Pakistanis and Sikh extremists.
+Eggs, glass bottles, shoes and other objects were thrown at the High Commission and the people celebrating by the anti-India protesters, who were mostly British Pakistanis and Khalistan movement.
 British Prime Minister Boris Johnson later expressed "regret" over this violent incident, and assured that all necessary steps will be taken to ensure the safety and security of the embassy, its personnel, and visitors.

 On 3 September, another violent protest took place outside the Indian High Commission in London, when pro-Pakistan protesters pelted stones and eggs at the High Commission building, causing damage to the premises.
 London Mayor Sadiq Khan tweeted, "I utterly condemn this unacceptable behaviour and have raised this incident with the Metropolitan Police to take action."
 The Metropolitan Police made two arrests for causing criminal damage at the Indian High Commission following the incident.
 British Foreign Secretary Dominic Raab condemned the violence towards British Indians while addressing Parliament.

 There were protest demonstrations outside the Indian consulate in Birmingham on 9 August to denounce the Indian revocation of autonomous status of Jammu and Kashmir.
 Former Member of the British Parliament George Galloway was also part of the protest gathering and demanded a plebiscite in Kashmir.

 Canada

-A large number of protesters took to streets in Toronto, Canada on 11 August 2019 in support of the people of Jammu and Kashmir.
+A large number of protesters took to streets in Toronto on 11 August 2019 in support of the people of Jammu and Kashmir.
 Demonstrators chanted protest slogans and carried placards.
 The event description read "Kashmiris do not accept the illegal occupation or unilateral colonial impositions by India.
 Kashmiris are sovereign Indigenous people who have the right of self-determination and government".

 People in Calgary, Canada held a demonstration outside the Calgary City Hall on 8 August 2019 against the clampdown and to support the people of Jammu and Kashmir.
 The demonstrators said that 800,000 military personnel were deployed in Kashmir and the Internet and communications were blacked out and they did not know what was happening to their families.